Menu

 School Council

-What is the School Council and why do we have one?
+What are Olton Primary School's Wellbeing Ambassadors and why do we have one?

 At Olton Primary we value the benefits of operating a School Council.
-The School Council represents the whole school.
+The Wellbeing Ambassadors represent the whole school.
 We feel they benefit the whole community and as a school we operate as a community.
-Through our School Council and class council work, it is hoped that we can develop a balance and wholeness, helping to make our community more harmonious to live in.
-Our School Council work will enable pupils with positive attitudes to exert a positive influence.
-Everyone will benefit from the work of the School Council.
+Through our School Wellbeing Ambassador, it is hoped that we can develop a balance and wholeness, helping to make our community more harmonious to live in.
+Our Wellbeing Ambassador's work will enable pupils with positive attitudes to exert a positive influence.
+Everyone will benefit from the work of the Wellbeing Ambassadors.
 It is made up of different children from Year 3 to Year 6.
-It is a representative group of students who have been elected by their peers and it meets to discuss ways in which everyday life and routines in school could be improved.
+It is a representative group of pupils who have been elected by their peers and it meets to discuss ways in which everyday life and routines in school could be improved.
 It is the children’s voice on the decisions which affect their school lives and the development of the school.
 Meetings are held three times every half term where pupils review and reflect.

-To be a good School Councillor, we value someone who is:
+To be a good Wellbeing Ambassador, we value someone who is:

 • A good listener